 Andrea Araiza

-How to Store Potato Salad and Food Safety
+How to Store Potato Salad Safely

 Potato salad must be refrigerated.
 Like other chilled foods, it should not be out of the refrigerator for more than two hours—and for a shorter time in a hot room or outdoors.
 Potato salad is often served at backyard BBQs and other outdoor gatherings and can pose a health risk if left outside for an extended time in hot weather.
-Place it on the buffet out of direct sunshine, don’t leave it out for more than one hour, and move any leftover potato salad to the refrigerator once everyone has loaded their plates.

-How Long It Lasts: Leftover potato salad will last up to two days in the refrigerator.
+Leftover potato salad will last up to two days in the refrigerator.

 Variations

-• Swap in another waxy potato like fingerlings or red-skinned spuds
+- Swap in another waxy potato, like fingerlings or red-skinned spuds

-• Use full-fat mayonnaise for an even creamier result
+- Use full-fat mayonnaise for an even creamier result

-• Stir in a dollop of yellow or Dijon mustard for some extra zing
+- Stir in a dollop of yellow or Dijon mustard for some extra zing